carlag-raft/raft-exercise/README.md

 Goal: Risks, Rules, Standards, Regulations, and Communications Plan Expectations

 1. Risks
+   - How issues and risks will be dealt with, and by whom
+   - Summarize some of the upfront risks and issues of the project
+   - Identify any additional risks
 2. Rules, Standards, Regulations
    - Review applicable standards
    - Review applicable regulations or laws
    - Review client requirements
    - Review requirements of performing organization(s)
 3. Communications Plan Expectations
    - Participants discuss responsibilities for communicating with those outside the team.
    - Team drafts working agreements for how they will communicate